-If you have a valid credit balance on your student account, you may now request your refund on the StudentLink (select “Money Matters” and then “Student Account Inquiry”).
-The funds will be directly deposited into your U.S. bank account.
+If you have a valid credit balance on your student account, you may request your refund on the Student Link by selecting “Money Matters,” “Student Account Inquiry,” then “Request a Refund.”

 Financial Aid Recipients:

-Your refund request will be forwarded to BU Financial Assistance or to your Graduate Aid Office for their approval.
+In certain cases, your refund request will be forwarded to BU Financial Assistance or to your Graduate Aid Office for their approval.

 If the credit on a student account is the result of pending financial aid items, it means that Boston University has not received the funds.
 Students with pending financial aid may not have a refund issued until the awards have posted to your student account.

-Federal (Title IV) Refunds to Students
+Federal (Title IV) Refunds

 In compliance with federal regulations, automatic refunds will be processed for all Federal Financial Aid recipients whose total federal funds exceed allowable semester expenses, unless the student or parent borrower (for PLUS loans) authorizes the University to retain the funds to cover other expenses.
 Allowable expenses include, and are limited to, tuition, fees, and contract room and board.